The Wyckoff Method: What It Is and How You Can Trade It

 The Wyckoff method is a type of technical analysis developed in the early 20th century by Richard D. Wyckoff, a renowned stock market trader and analyst.
 The method is based on the belief that markets are driven by fundamental supply and demand forces and that these forces can be traded through repeatable patterns.

-The Wyckoff methodology offers traders a comprehensive system that gives them all the tools they need to create a potentially successful trading strategy.
+The Wyckoff methodology offers traders a comprehensive system that gives them all the tools they need to create a trading strategy.
 This system includes the relationship between price and volume, the identification of market structure, and the role liquidity plays in financial markets.

 Why the Wyckoff Model Works